chrnosnow/MathOperationsApp/README.md

 ## 🚀 Serverless deployment (AWS Lambda + API Gateway)

-> You do not need Kafka or Prometheus in Lambda—those run locally only.
+> You do not need Kafka or Prometheus in Lambda - those run locally only.
 > These steps assume you have the AWS CLI configured and Docker installed.

 We keep a second image (`Dockerfile.lambda`) and a minimal wrapper (`lambda_handler.py` with Mangum) so the same code